 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION

 Network use a linear PCM 2.0 channel track (16-bit) for Deadlier Than the Male.
 It lacks depth but dialogue is clear.
-The score is by Malcolm Lockyer (Island of Terror, Night of the Big Heat, Bang Bang, You're Dead, Ten Little Indians) and adds to the thrills and action sounding pleasing, if lacking intensity, in the uncompressed.
+The score is by Malcolm Lockyer (Dr. Who and the Daleks, Island of Terror, Night of the Big Heat, Bang Bang, You're Dead, Ten Little Indians) and adds to the thrills and action sounding pleasing, if lacking intensity, in the uncompressed.
 There is also the annoying theme sung by The Walker Brothers.
 There are optional English (SDH) subtitles and my Oppo has identified it as being a region 'B'-locked.

 Network include five archival interviews running about 25-minites in total - presumably shot at the time of the film's release.
 We hear from Richard Johnson, Elke Sommers, Sylva Koscina, Nigel Green, and Steve Carlson.
 There are 2 archive location reports running about 1/4 hour each and show the stars at the locations - the waterfront and swimming in the ocean.
 There are also extensive image galleries in HDs labeled 'Portraits', 'Production' and 'Promotional'.